 - A. Applicability.
-New development shall implement consider the provisions of this section and as well as complying with those set forward in Chapter 8.40, Storm Water Management and Discharge Control. - B. Water-Permeable Pedestrian Surfaces.
-Permeable paving should be utilized for not less than fifty percent of walking or patio surfaces.
-Required accessible routes for persons with disabilities shall not be permeable and are exempt from the calculations. - B. Sustainable Storm Water Strategies.
-At least two of the following methods or other Best management practices shall be employed to allow rainwater to soak into the ground, evaporate into the air, or collect in storage receptacles for irrigation or other beneficial uses.
+New development shall consider the provisions of this section and as well as complying with those set forward in Chapter 8.40, Storm Water Management and Discharge Control. - B. Sustainable Storm Water Strategies.
+Best management practices shall be employed to allow rainwater to soak into the ground, evaporate into the air, or collect in storage receptacles for irrigation or other beneficial uses.
 Sustainable storm water management strategies include but are not limited to: - 1.
-Bioretention facilities such as rain gardens to collect and filter water as it soaks into the ground. - Integrated or subsurface water detention facilities, such as cisterns and rain barrels, to capture and store rainwater for use in landscape irrigation and other nonpotable uses. - Biofiltration facilities such as vegetative swales and green roofs to allow water to soak in while slowly flowing.
+Bioretention facilities such as rain gardens to collect and filter water as it soaks into the ground. - 2.
+Integrated or subsurface water detention facilities, such as cisterns and rain barrels, to capture and store rainwater for use in landscape irrigation and other nonpotable uses. - 3.
+Biofiltration facilities such as vegetative swales and green roofs to allow water to soak in while slowly flowing.
 Green roofs must meet the structural requirements of the building code. - 4.
 Roof leader disconnection. - 5.
 Permeable and porous paving for parking areas and driveways, where feasible. - 6.
-Canopy trees, tree preservation, or shrubs beyond the requirements of Section 17.48.120, Tree protection, and Section 17.48.050, Landscape plan and standards, to absorb rainwater.

-- 7. Grading that lengthens flow paths and increases runoff travel time to reduce the peak-hour flow rate. - 8.
+Canopy trees, tree preservation, or shrubs beyond the requirements of Section 17.48.120, Tree protection, and Section 17.48.050, Landscape plan and standards, to absorb rainwater. - 7.
+Grading that lengthens flow paths and increases runoff travel time to reduce the peak-hour flow rate. - 8.
 Removing curbs and gutters from parking areas where appropriate to allow storm water to flow into vegetated areas. - C. Implementation.
 If applicable, sustainable storm water management projects shall be coordinated with the local Regional Water Quality Control Board, which may issue a permit or otherwise require sustainable storm water management strategies.